authgear/authgear-server/README.md

    ```

 4. Enable multi-tenant mode in Authgear & portal server:
-   refer to `.env.example.k8s` for example environment variables to set
+   refer to `.env.example` for example environment variables to set

 ## Portal